A141864/cloud-ops-challenge/README.md

         --bastion-user=ec2-user
 ```

-If the tests are succesful, you should see 7 successful tests:
+If the tests are succesful, you will see 7 successful tests:
 ![](img/tests.png)

 ## Deletion